-- Procedure A: Keys to the office are distributed by the Office Manager only to Part-time, Regular, and Full-time employees unless those employees work off-site and to the Information Technology (IT) specialist.
+• Procedure A: Keys to the office are distributed by the Office Manager only to Full-time, Regular, and Part-time employees, unless those employees work off-site, Treasurer, and to the

+Information Technology (IT) specialist.
 Office keys shall not be provided to temporary or seasonal employees nor to volunteers.
 A key is issued to the IT specialist even though (s)he may be a consultant or vendor in case of an emergency that requires them to access the office server or other IT infrastructure to preserve the integrity of the Council's records, information, or ability to maintain a functioning IT system.
+A key may also be issued to the Vice President or another Director that has been approved as a key signatory.
+Office Manager shall keep a record of all keys distributed.

-Office Manager shall keep a record of all keys distributed to authorized employees, Board of Directors, and IT specialist. - Procedure B: All doors and windows shall be secured prior to exiting by the last employee present in the building.
+- Procedure B: All doors and windows shall be secured prior to exiting by the last employee present in the building.
 Anyone not employed by the Council shall not be permitted to remain alone in the office. - Procedure C: Blank checks and checks that have been issued are stored in the locked filing cabinet.
-Access to the filing cabinet is restricted to the Accountant, Office Manager, and Executive Director (or designee). - Procedure D: Cash is stored in the locked filing cabinet within a locked cashbox.
+Access to the filing cabinet is restricted to the Accountant, Office Manager, and Executive Director (or designee).
+Paychecks that have been issued and are going to be picked up by employees after hours are stored in a secured box for paychecks (paycheck box).
+Access to the paycheck box is restricted to employees. - Procedure D: Cash is stored in the locked filing cabinet within a locked cashbox.
 Access to the cashbox is restricted to the Office Assistant, Office Manager, and Executive Director (or designee). - Procedure E: The accounting software is kept on the server on a folder/share that can only be accessed via the Accountant, Office Manager, Program Manager, and Executive Director password protected logins.
 However, the accounting software Council file itself is further password protected and may only be accessed by the Accountant and Office Manager.
-The password to the file is changed every 90 days DTSI by the Accountant.
+The password to the file is changed every 120 days by the Accountant.